Policies & Student Expectations

 Dress Code

-Students are expected to dress in a fashion that would be acceptable at a workplace.
+Students are expected to dress in a fashion that is appropriate for school.

 The following items may not be worn:

-• attire that promotes the use of alcohol, tobacco, drugs, inappropriate language, racism, sexism, violence, promiscuity, or identitfies the student with groups or gangs whose purpose is to intimidate of harass.
+• attire that promotes the use of alcohol, tobacco, drugs, inappropriate language, racism, sexism, violence, promiscuity, or identifies the student with groups or gangs whose purpose is to intimidate of harass.

 • attire that is offensive or distracting because it is too extreme in style or too revealing